 VideoAsk helps users create short video clips for lead generation, audience engagement, customer feedback, and more.
 The film shows prospective customers what the final product looks like, giving potential users a first-hand experience of the type of engagement they can expect.

 Locked In film is a brilliant piece of SaaS product marketing you can copy.
 The format you use will depend on the product.
-But the goal is to showcase product features to drive demand.
+However, the goal is to showcase product features to drive demand.

 Canva is a graphic design platform that simplifies digital design.
 Before Canva, only graphic designers could create professional-looking designs.
 With a simple drag-and-drop interface and thousands of templates, Canva enables anyone to create and edit stunning designs for posters, book covers, reports, and more.

-Influencer marketing is a subset of social media marketing that capitalizes on the established relationship between affiliates and their followers.
+SaaS influencer marketing is a subset of social media marketing that capitalizes on the established relationship between affiliates and their followers.
 When an affiliate endorses or promotes your product, you get immediate access to targeted customers and raise brand awareness.

 In this Canva tutorial, content marketer and creator Natalia Kalinska shares her tips and tricks for creating content using Canva.